 (B) Inorganic chemical compounds, such as soda ash (sodium carbonate), salt cake (sodium sulfate), and potash (potassium carbonate);

-(C) Metal oxides and other metal-based compounds, such as lead oxide, chromium oxide, and sodium antimonate; and
+(C) Oxides and other compounds of chemical elements, such as lead oxide, chromium oxide, and sodium antimonate; and

-(D) Metal ores, such as chromite and pyrolusite.
+(D) Ores of chemical elements, such as chromite and pyrolusite.

-(b) Metals that are naturally-occurring trace constituents or contaminants of other substances are not considered to be raw materials.
+(b) Glassmaking HAPs that are naturally-occurring trace constituents or contaminants of other substances are not considered to be raw materials.

-(c) Raw material includes glass materials that contain metal HAPs in amounts that materially affect the color of the finished product and that are used as coloring agents.
+(c) Raw material includes materials that contain glassmaking HAPs in amounts that materially affect the properties of the finished product, such as its color, texture or bubble content.
+Such materials may be powdered, frit, or in some other form.
+For the purpose of this definition, frit as described in subsection (9)(a) is a raw material, but frit as described in subsection (9)(b) is not a raw material.

-(d) Cullet and material that is recovered from a glass-making furnace control device for recycling into the glass formulation are not considered to be raw materials.
+(d) Cullet and material that is recovered from a glassmaking furnace control device for recycling into the glass formulation are not considered to be raw materials.

-(11) “Tier 1 CAGM” means a CAGM that produces 10 tons per year or more of colored art glass, but not more than 100 tons per year, and produces colored art glass in glass-making furnaces that are only electrically heated.
+(13) “Tier 1 CAGM” means a CAGM that produces at least 5 tons per year, but less than 100 tons per year, of glass using raw materials that contain glassmaking HAPs in glassmaking furnaces that are only electrically heated.

-(12) “Tier 2 CAGM” means:
+(14) “Tier 2 CAGM” means:

-(a) A CAGM that produces 10 tons per year or more of colored art glass in fuel-heated or combination fuel- and electrically-heated glass-making furnaces; or
+(a) A CAGM that produces 5 tons per year or more of glass using raw materials that contain glassmaking HAPs in glassmaking furnaces, at least one of which is fuel-heated or combination fuel- and electrically-heated; or

-(b) Produces 100 tons per year or more of colored art glass in any type of glass-making furnace.
+(b) Produces 100 tons per year or more of glass using raw materials that contain glassmaking HAPs in any type of glassmaking furnace.

-(13) “Uncontrolled” means the glass-making furnace emissions are not treated by an emission control device approved by DEQ.
+(15) “Uncontrolled” means the glassmaking furnace emissions are not treated by an emission control device approved by DEQ.

-(14) “Week” means Sunday through Saturday.
+(16) “Week” means Sunday through Saturday.